2019-2021

 Auditing Carrier Portal beta for pain points and booking touchpoints

 Capturing truck and driver information was a gray area.
-Best served as a notification or banner alert with link to section in load details once a load has been booked.
-We debated whether to require it upfront or allow carriers to book loads and provide details within 24 hours of pickup.
-Ultimately, we deprioritized this workflow to focus on requiring the empty location first, ensuring accurate scheduling and reducing operational friction.
+We considered whether it was best surfaced as a notification or banner alert linking to load details after booking.
+The team debated requiring it upfront versus allowing carriers to provide details within 12 hours of pickup if skipped at the time of booking.
+Ultimately, we deprioritized this workflow to focus on requiring the empty location first, ensuring accurate scheduling and progressively addressing operational friction as new pain points emerged from carriers and reps.

 UX Approach